NCIOCPL/ebms/README.md

 After the new version was deployed to production the old repository was retired and replaced with the new one (renamed from "ebms4" to "ebms").

-This page focuses on setting up `Docker` containers for doing development work on the EBMS, with non-sensitive dummy data which can be put under version control.
+This page focuses on setting up a `ddev` environment for doing development work on the EBMS (as recommended by the Drupal community), with non-sensitive dummy data which can be put under version control.
 Jenkins will be used for refreshing lower CBIIT tiers from the production server.
 The `scripts` directory contains scripts given to CBIIT for deployment of individual releases.

 If at all possible, it is best to be disconnected from the NIH's VPN while working on your local instance of the EBMS.
 This is particularly true when